qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. contents::
    :local:

-The `Layer Properties` dialog for a vector layer provides general settings to manage appearance of layer features in the map (symbology, labeling, diagrams), interaction with the mouse (actions, map tips, form design).
+The :guilabel:`Layer Properties` dialog for a vector layer provides general settings to manage appearance of layer features in the map (symbology, labeling, diagrams), interaction with the mouse (actions, map tips, form design).
 It also provides information about the layer.

-To access the `Layer Properties` dialog, double-click on a layer in the legend or right-click on the layer and select `Properties` from the pop-up menu.
+To access the :guilabel:`Layer Properties` dialog, double-click on a layer in the legend or right-click on the layer and select :menuselection:`Properties` from the pop-up menu.

 Special Tools